veracity/veracity-documentation/sections/marketplace/choosingyourpricingmodel.md

 If you offer a service for large enterprises, keep the top tier negotiable, displaying a Request quote button that will lead to a contact form.You can also offer a free trial to show your prospective customers the value of your service and help them make an informed decision.
 Read more about [offering trials](sellingyourproduct/paidservices.md)​ in the chapter "Selling your product".

-Below you can see an example of a tiered pricing for Veracity Adapter for Power BI (VAP)​.
 <figure>
 	<img src="assets/subscriptiontier.png"/>
+	<figcaption>Example of tiered subscription for CUI Manager service</figcaption>
 </figure>

 ## Consumption model (pay-as-you-go)​